 The Automated Attendant provides very powerful and extremely flexible Auto Attendant functionality.
-As it is embedded into the main board of the OfficeServ 7030 the Auto Attendant provides Customized interactive Call routing for Public and Internal (Subscriber) callers.
+As it is embedded into the MP10a of the OfficeServ 7100 the Auto Attendant provides Customized interactive Call routing for Public and Internal (Subscriber) callers.

-The embedded Auto Attendant multi-level customizable Menu Trees can be very simple or as complex as needed for the application.
+The embedded Auto Attendant multi-level customizable Menu Trees.
+These Menu trees can be very simple or as complex as needed for the application.
 Callers can be automatically routed based on CID, ANI, CLI, DNIS, and/or Trunk ID information received.

-The Automated Attendant can handle up to 2 simultaneous callers.
+The Automated Attendant can handle up to 4 simultaneous callers.